mechagrue/profitbricks-powershell/README.md

 ```

-## Update Server
+### Update Server

 Whoops, we didn't assign enough memory to our instance.
-Lets go ahead and update the server to increase the amount of memory it has assigned.
-We'll need the datacenterid, the id of the server we are updating, along with the parameters that we want to change.
+Let's go ahead and update the server to increase the amount of memory it has assigned.
+We will need the DataCenterId, the ID of the server we are updating, and the parameters we want to change.

 ```
 $server = Set-PBServer -DataCenterId $datacenter.Id -ServerId $server.Id -Ram 1024